rehierl/html-outliner-spec/implementation-overview.md

 property such that the expression `section.subSections[anyIndex].parentSection` yields the same section reference.
 These lists are therefore limited to direct subsections only.

-**TODO** - Consider subsections to be inner sections (a parent section contains all its subsections), or do sections have to be considered to be separate entities (comes after) that have some definition of "order"?
-Could a parent section "continue" after all of its subsections? (wood stack game - Tower of Hanoi)

 When traversing a structure created by the algorithm, it must be possible to determine if continuing to traverse it in the direction of the body element would